EECS Bachelor of Science

 Ingenuity, Design, and Real-Life Applications

-You are about to enter on one of the greatest adventures of your life: selecting the school where you will pursue your college degree.
+You are about to embark on one of the greatest adventures of your life: selecting the school where you will pursue your college degree.
 If you have a record of outstanding academic achievement and you enjoy science, mathematics, problem-solving, and design, we hope you will seriously consider applying to the University of California, Berkeley’s Electrical Engineering and Computer Sciences (EECS) Department.

 Engineering is about the application of technology to solve societal needs.
 Electrical engineers and computer scientists are the people responsible for designing the systems and components that capture, store, process, interpret, and transmit information or signals.
 Some of the most significant technological advances of the 20th century were either invented or put into practice by electrical engineers and computer scientists, including electric power systems; global broadcast and personal telecommunication systems; computer systems; computer networks; medical instrumentation, such as magnetic resonance imaging (MRI) and computer-aided tomography (CAT); integrated circuits; lasers; household appliances; and feedback control, such as for autopilots.
 New technologies developed by electrical engineers and computer scientists are likely to be even more important in the 21st century as a new era of intelligent, information-driven systems is made possible by fundamental advances in faster communication rates, smaller devices, and greater computational capabilities.